 The Sternorrhyncha suborder of the Hemiptera contains the aphids, whiteflies, and scale insects, groups which were traditionally included in the now-obsolete order "Homoptera".
 "Sternorrhyncha" refers to the rearward position of the mouthparts relative to the head.

-Distributed worldwide, all members of this group are plant-feeders (phytophagous), and many are major crop and ornamental pests.
+Distributed worldwide, all members of this group are plant-feeders, many considered pests feeding on major crops and ornamental plants.

 Many exhibit modified morphology and/or life cycles, including phenomena such as flightless morphs, parthenogenesis, sexual dimorphism, and eusociality.